2025-2026 Academic Catalog

 GSWS 308 - Comparative Feminist Theories (3 Hours)

 This course will explore the different kinds of feminist theories produced by a variety of thinkers both inside and outside academia.
 The course will stress the interdisciplinary character of gender, sexuality, and women's studies and the diversity of thought within feminist inquiry.
 Counts on the major/minor in gender, sexuality, and women's studies.
-Offered alternate years.
+Offered infrequently.

 Prerequisite(s): GSWS 101